-Bipolar disorder (manic-depressive disorder): A mental illness that causes people to have severe high and low moods.
-People with this illness recurrently switch from feeling overly happy and joyful to feeling very sad and hopeless.
-In between mood swings, a person's mood may be normal.
+Bipolar disorder (manic-depressive illness): A mental illness that causes people to have severe high and low moods.
+People with this illness recurrently have episodes in which they feel uncharacteristically euphoric or irritable accompanied by high energy and at other times periods of depression in which they feel sad and hopeless.
+In between these episodes, a person's mood may be normal.

 Body dysmorphic disorder: Excessive concern with imagined or exaggerated problems in one's appearance.

-Bulimia nervosa: An eating disorder in which people eat large amounts of food at one time (bingeing) and then vomit (purging).
-The vomiting is triggered by a fear of weight gain, from stomach pain, or from the guilt of overeating.
-People with bulimia may also use laxatives, diuretics, and vigorous exercise to lose weight.
-In order to be diagnosed with bulimia, this behavior must occur at least twice a week for three months in a row.
+Bulimia nervosa: An eating disorder in which people eat large amounts of food at one time (binge) while feeling no sense of control over the amount they're eating, and then make themselves vomit (purge) or use other methods to try to lose weight, such as excessive exercise, fasting, or abuse of laxatives or diuretics.
+In order to be diagnosed with bulimia, this behavior must occur at least once a week for three months in a row.

-Clinical social workers: Trained health care personnel who may provide psychotherapy, case management, and a variety of supportive assistance.
+Clinical social workers: Trained health care personnel who hold a master's or doctoral degree in social work.
+They may provide psychotherapy, case management, and a variety of supportive assistance.
 One function is often to help patients transition from a hospital or medical institution to home.